codefoster/codefoster.com/source/_posts/cssprefix.md

 *   the property is part of a CSS spec that has not been run through all of its paperwork yet
 *   the property is part of a CSS spec that is final, but the feature is only partially implemented so far

 I found it helpful to look through the many Microsoft vendor specific properties and see what they do.
-It gave me an idea of where IE is relative to the standards (it's doing pretty good these days by the way) and also an idea of what I can do when I'm targeting an IE browser only (such as when I'm building a Windows app using JavaScript).
-I'd like to enumerate them for you, because they aren't necessarily easy to find.
+It gave me an idea of where IE is relative to the standards (it&#39;s doing pretty good these days by the way) and also an idea of what I can do when I&#39;m targeting an IE browser only (such as when I&#39;m building a Windows app using JavaScript).
+I&#39;d like to enumerate them for you, because they aren&#39;t necessarily easy to find.
 My first search brought properties compatible with Windows Mobile 6.5\.
 Oops!

-Here's the complete list as of today with links to documentation.
+Here&#39;s the complete list as of today with links to documentation.
 Do keep in mind that the list is rather time-sensitive and very subject to change.
 Also, know that some of these are not required for later versions of Internet Explorer, but are still supported for backward compatibility.

 *   -ms-accelerator
 *   -ms-behavior